-Vinpocetine is mainly marketed as a dietary supplement for cognitive enhancement, Alzheimer’s, dementia, and ischemic stroke; however, several products are marketed towards students as brain supplements for increased cognitive performance.
+Vinpocetine is mainly marketed as a dietary supplement for cognitive enhancement, Alzheimer’s, dementia, and ischemic stroke; however, several products are marketed toward students as brain supplements for increased cognitive performance.
 Additionally, vinpocetine is used by bodybuilders to enhance visual acuity, memory, and focus and to rapidly reduce body fat.
 Human exposure to vinpocetine typically occurs through oral consumption.
 Marketed as a dietary supplement in the United States, vinpocetine is regulated by the Food and Drug Administration (FDA) under the Dietary Supplement Health and Education Act of 1994.
-Analysis of vinpocetine supplements have shown that in a significant number of products, the actual vinpocetine content varied from what was stated on the label which could result in higher doses than what is recommended by the product labels.
-Due to limited literature indicating that vinpocetine may not be safe for use during pregnancy and the possibility for widespread exposure to women of childbearing age, the National Toxicology Program (NTP) conducted prenatal developmental toxicology studies.
+Analysis of vinpocetine supplements have shown that in a significant number of products, the actual vinpocetine content varied from what was stated on the label, which could result in higher doses than what is recommended by the product labels.
+Because of the limited literature indicating that vinpocetine may not be safe for use during pregnancy and the possibility for widespread exposure to women of childbearing age, the National Toxicology Program (NTP) conducted prenatal developmental toxicology studies.
 In these studies, time-mated Sprague Dawley (Hsd:Sprague Dawley SD) rats and New Zealand White (Hra:NZW SPF) rabbits received vinpocetine (99.3% pure) in 0.5% methylcellulose by gavage from implantation on gestation day (GD) 6 (rats) or 7 (rabbits) to the day before expected parturition (GD 20 for rats; GD 28 for rabbits).
 Evidence of vinpocetine-related maternal and fetal toxicity was examined in the dose range-finding study in rats followed by the standard prenatal developmental toxicity study in rats.
-A dose range-finding study in rabbits was conducted to see if effects occurred in a second species, but a standard prenatal developmental toxicity study was not performed in rabbits.
+A dose range-finding study in rabbits was conducted to see if effects occurred in a second species and which species might be more sensitive, but a standard prenatal developmental toxicity study was not performed in rabbits.

-Groups of 10 time-mated female rats were administered 0, 20, 40, 80, 160, or 320 mg vinpocetine/kg body weight per day, based on the most recent body weight, in 0.5% aqueous methylcellulose by gavage from GD 6 to GD 20.
+Groups of 10 time-mated female rats were administered 0, 20, 40, 80, 160, or 320 mg vinpocetine/kg body weight per day (mg/kg/day) (based on the most recent body weight) in 0.5% aqueous methylcellulose by gavage from GD 6 to GD 20.
 Vehicle control (0 mg/kg) animals received aqueous methylcellulose.

 All animals survived to the end of the study.
-Treatment-related clinical findings were red and/or brown vaginal discharge in the 20 and 60 mg/kg groups.
-There were significantly decreased mean maternal body weights and mean body weight gains in the 60 mg/kg group which were associated with a significant increase in postimplantation loss, including total litter resorption in 12 dams.
-There was also a treatment-related decrease in feed consumption in the 60 mg/kg group.
-Due to the increased post-implantation loss in the 60 mg/kg group, there was a significant decrease in the number of live fetuses per litter and in gravid uterine weight.
+Treatment-related clinical findings were red or brown vaginal discharge in the 20 and 60 mg/kg groups.
+Significantly decreased mean maternal body weights and mean body weight gains were found in the 60 mg/kg group that were associated with a significant increase in postimplantation loss, including total litter resorption in 12 dams.
+A treatment-related decrease in feed consumption was found also in the 60 mg/kg group.
+Because of the increased postimplantation loss in the 60 mg/kg group, a significant decrease was found in the number of live fetuses per litter and in gravid uterine weight.

-There were a small number of viable litters and fetuses for evaluation at 60 mg/kg.
-In the viscera, there were treatment-related increased incidences of ventricular septum defect in all exposed groups.
+A small number of litters and fetuses were viable for evaluation at 60 mg/kg.
+In the viscera, treatment-related increased incidences of ventricular septum defect were in all exposed groups.
 In the skeleton, treatment-related findings included significantly increased incidences of incomplete ossification of the thoracic centrum in the 20 and 60 mg/kg groups and full supernumerary thoracolumbar ribs in the 60 mg/kg group.

 All rabbits survived until the end of the study except one 150 mg/kg female that was removed on GD 25 due to abortion.
 There were no clinical observations related to vinpocetine treatment.
-There were significant decreases in mean maternal body weights gains in the 150 and 300 mg/kg groups.
-The decreased maternal body weight gains were consistent with a treatment-related decrease in feed consumption in these groups.
+Significant decreases in mean maternal body weight gains were observed in the 150 and 300 mg/kg groups and a treatment-related decrease in feed consumption in these groups.

-Under the conditions of the rat prenatal study, there was clear evidence of developmental toxicity of vinpocetine in Hsd:Sprague Dawley SD rats based on increased post-implantation loss and increased incidences of ventricular septum defects, thoracolumbar ribs (full), and incomplete ossification of the thoracic centrum in the absence of overt maternal toxicity.
+Under the conditions of the rat prenatal study, there was clear evidence of developmental toxicity of vinpocetine in Hsd:Sprague Dawley SD rats attributable to increased postimplantation loss and increased incidences of ventricular septum defects, thoracolumbar ribs (full), and incomplete ossification of the thoracic centrum in the absence of overt maternal toxicity.